Quercus wislizeni: Taxonomy

+Etymology

+It was named for its collector, Friedrich Adolph Wislizenus (1810–1889).

+Distribution and habitat

+Q. wislizeni is found in many areas of California in the United States continuing south into northern Baja California in Mexico.
+It generally occurs in foothills, being most abundant in the lower elevations of the Sierra Nevada, but also widespread in the Pacific Coast Ranges—where since 1980 it has been known as a separate species Quercus parvula—and the San Gabriel Mountains.

 Ecology

 The interior live oak is a red oak (section Lobatae) in the California Floristic Province (series Agrifoliae).
 Q. wislizeni hybridizes with California black oak (Q. kelloggii) (= Quercus × morehus, Abram's oak).
 All California red oaks show evidence of introgression and/or hybridization with one another.

 A common alliant tree is gray pine (Pinus sabiniana).

 Deer browse the tree's foliage.

 Uses

 Humans use the wood as a fuel source.
+The acorns are edible.